 In our dental office, we offer a variety of solutions for replacing missing teeth.
 The number of procedures a oral prosthetics doctor offers in comparison with a general dentist really depends on that particular dental office.
 In ours, we focus on providing the highest quality dental care and understand that offering a variety of solutions is important for ensuring our patients receive what they need.
 As such, we are always looking for innovative approaches and best practices that will give our patients a durable and natural-looking solution to tooth loss.
 One of these is dental implants.
 Implant dentistry requires oral surgery, so not every dentist offers it.
-At Premier Dental of Quincy and Milton, we can provide you with dental implants that replace both your visible tooth and your root, so you can be confident in the appearance and functionality of your smile.
+At Core Dental Group and Implants Center, we can provide you with dental implants that replace both your visible tooth and your root, so you can be confident in the appearance and functionality of your smile.

 Where can I find a Oral Prosthetics Doctor?

 That is simple – call (617) 982-1649 to schedule an appointment with Dr. Nafash.
 As a Quincy, MA prosthodontist, we can provide you with a superior level of dental care, and we welcome your calls, even if you are currently under the care of another family dentist.